openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

    If you are changing a volume type with QOS to a new volume type without QOS, the QOS configuration settings will be removed.

-Operational notes for the Spectrum Virtualize family driver
+Operational notes for the Storage Virtualize family driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Migrate volumes
 ---------------

 In the context of OpenStack block storage's volume migration feature,
-the IBM Spectrum Virtualize family driver enables the storage's virtualization
+the IBM Storage Virtualize family driver enables the storage's virtualization
 technology.
 When migrating a volume from one pool to another, the volume
 will appear in the destination pool almost immediately, while the
 storage moves the data in the background.